ecampbell/moodle-tool_uploadenrolmentmethods/README.md

 ## Description ##

 The Upload course enrolment methods plugin for Moodle allows you to add enrolment methods to a range of courses at the same time.
-Only the Course Metalink is supported at the moment.
+The Course meta link and Cohort sync methods are supported.
 You can also delete, enable or disable existing enrolment methods in a course.
 The plugin is strongly based on the [Upload Metacourse links (block_metalink)](https://moodle.org/plugins/block_metalink) plugin developed by Mark Johnson, and uses code from it.

 ## Requirements ##